 See more trip photos here.

-From the pass, I looked at West Level Peak and knew what was in store.
-Then for the next 1.5 miles, it was a nonstop side traverse via the top of Rennie Creek Basin.
+I looked at West Level Peak from the pass and knew what was in store.
+Then, for the next 1.5 miles, it was a nonstop side traverse via the top of Rennie Creek Basin.
 I looked for Rennie Peak but wasn’t sure if I ever saw it.

 The first part of the traverse involved dropping 500′ to the moraine.
 I alternated between rocks and snow and kept the altitude between 6400′ and 6600′.
 Then en route were the endless vistas of Reynolds Peak and Camels Hump.